Industrial Mechanic (Millwright)

 This will require a mechanical aptitude, as well as a knack for working with machinery and troubleshooting.
 You’ll be highly adaptable, learning the skills to work on specialized machines.

-Whether working on a broken conveyor belt or repairing a skill lift, you’ll enjoy the diversity of your job.
+Whether working on a broken conveyor belt or repairing a ski lift, you’ll enjoy the diversity of your job.

 Program Information and Resources